 NEW (Apr. ’10)!
 Another example (bottom left):

 ALSO NEW (Apr. ’10)!
 In the comments, ckilgore linked to a photograph of her grandma’s kitchen… that totally had, and still has, one of these fridges!
-People in the comments had lots of good reasons for why it was impractical… but I still think it’s cool:Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+People in the comments had lots of good reasons for why it was impractical… but I still think it’s cool:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.